-But the Courier did even better: it has travelled itself into space!
-That happened in 1982.
-Cosmonauts Vladimir Djanibekov, Alexander Ivantchenkov (Soviet Union) and Jean-Loup Chrétien (France) took on board the Soyuz-T6 spacecraft the cover of our July 1982 issue, illustrated by a Victor Vasarely's serigraph.
-Thus, between 24 June and 2 July, the Courier was in orbit!
-Back on Earth, the crew and Victor Vasarely were received at UNESCO on 30 September 1982, for a signing ceremony of ten copies of the serigraph.
+But the Courier did even better.
+In 1982, it travelled into space!
+Cosmonauts Vladimir Djanibekov, Alexander Ivantchenkov (Soviet Union) and Jean-Loup Chrétien (France) carried on board their Soyuz-T6 spacecraft the cover of our July 1982 issue, illustrated by a Victor Vasarely's serigraph.
+From 24 June and 2 July, the Courier was in orbit!
+Back on Earth, the crew and Victor Vasarely visited UNESCO on 30 September 1982 for a signing ceremony of ten copies of the serigraph.

 Read also our selection of issues and articles on the exploration of the Moon and the Universe:

 Enigmas of the universe, July - August 2009

 Exploring the cosmos: from here to infinity, January 1993